Yoga Teacher Mentorship & Advanced Education

 This is not therapy.

-What Makes This Work Different
+What Makes This Mentorship Different

 We build on:

-• Your experience and teaching style
+• your experience and teaching context

-• The populations you serve
+• the populations you serve

-This is professional mentorship rooted in:
+This mentorship is grounded in:

-• Applied anatomy
+• applied anatomy and biomechanics

-• Nervous system science
+• nervous system science

-• Breath mechanics
+• breath mechanics and pacing

-• Recovery and load management
+• recovery and load management

-• Trauma aware practices
+• nervous-system-aware teaching practices

-• Real-world teaching demands
+• real-world teaching demands

 Ways to Work Together